You are here: Home1 / General English2 / Tense Rules

 Uses of Future Perfect Continuous Tense

 1. The future perfect continuous tense indicates an action represented it being in progress over a period of time that will end in the future.
-Generally time period is mentioned along with it.
+Generally, the time period is mentioned along with it.

 2. Event occurring at the same time must be given in the same tense.